 - Lemon – A squeeze of lemon juice brightens up the dish and bring everything together.

 How to Make Fruit Salsa:

-Toss all of the fruit together in a bowl with a little lemon juice and some granulated sugar and you’re done!
+Toss all of the fruit together in a bowl with a little lemon juice and some granulated sugar and give it a good stir and you’re done!
 Cover and refrigerate for at least 30 minutes to let all of the flavors marinate together and then serve with cinnamon chips.

 How to Make the Cinnamon Chips

 The cinnamon chips are also simple to make but they take a little more time, especially if you are making a really big batch, so I suggest making them the day before if you can.